harrywangsw/Elden-Circle/README.md

 # Elden Circle
- How to play: Download and unzip the file and run Elden-circle.exe in builds/
+ This is the repository for the code only.
+To play the game, download the files in https://github.com/harrywangsw/Name-of-The-Game and run build/Elden circle.exe